briedelosreyes/iautoagent-contractor-portal/DATABASE_CHANGELOG.md

 # Notes

 - The migration register is the authoritative sequence for future SQL query numbering.
-- Query 30 is the next schema migration.
+- The latest verified migration is `36D.12`.
+- The next available migration number is `36D.13`.
 - Inspection queries remain documented even when they do not modify the database.
 - Do not mark planned queries as applied until they have been successfully run in Supabase.